Find answers to frequently asked questions about the Virtual Village Hall.

 Can't find what you're looking for?
 Please contact us if you have any further questions.

-Sessions are live-streamed daily on Facebook and are led by expert tutors.
-Followers take part in real time or view on-demand via the Virtual Village Hall website or YouTube.
+Sessions are live-streamed daily on YouTube and Facebook and are led by expert tutors.
+Followers take part in real time or view on-demand via the Virtual Village Hall website or YouTube library.
 Where activities require equipment, ingredients or materials, these are low-cost and easy to source.

-The Virtual Village Hall was launched by the Royal Voluntary Service when the COVID-19 lockdown closed community centres and village halls in the spring of 2020 - including 352 Royal Voluntary Service volunteer-run community-based groups - the charity knew that people’s physical and mental wellbeing would suffer, particularly for those at risk of loneliness, social isolation or with long-term health conditions.
+The Virtual Village Hall was launched by Royal Voluntary Service when COVID-19 lockdowns closed community centres and village halls.
+The charity knew that people’s physical and mental wellbeing would suffer, particularly for those at risk of loneliness, social isolation or with long-term health conditions.

-In the longer term, the Virtual Village Hall provides health and wellbeing intervention, particularly to support those with long-term health conditions and people who may not be able to get out and about.
-Activities offered on the Virtual Village Hall aim to help and support people’s physical and mental wellbeing, nutrition and hydration, community connection and to have fun!
+More than five years later, the Virtual Village Hall supports people with long-term health conditions and that may not be able to get out and about.
+Activities offered on the Virtual Village Hall aim to help and support people’s physical and mental wellbeing, nutrition, community connection, and enjoyment of life.

-No, all our classes are FREE to watch and we will never ask for you to pay to view or interact with our Virtual Village Hall sessions, but donations to Royal Voluntary Service are appreciated.
+No, all sessions are FREE to watch and you won't be asked to pay to view or join in with our Virtual Village Hall sessions.
+Donations to Royal Voluntary Service are appreciated.

 Text VVH to 70570 to donate £1 today or VVH5 to donate £5 or VVH10 to donate £10.
 Or donate online.
 Royal Voluntary Service receives 100% of your donation.